 This edition has been discontinued; however, you can still find it on Amazon at the button below.

 12. Trafalgar Square

 Set no: 21045

 Release date: 2019

-Trafalgar Square is one of the most popular tourist locations in London, and although it’s not included in the skyline set listed above you can still make a miniature version with this Lego Architecture building set.
+Trafalgar Square is one of the most popular tourist locations in London (and in the world!), and although it’s not included in the skyline set listed above, you can still make a miniature version with this Lego Architecture building set.

-The model features the National Gallery, Nelson’s Column flanked by 4 lions, 2 fountains, 4 sculpture plinths, and a variety of other small fixtures.
+The model features the National Gallery, Nelson’s Column flanked by four lions, two fountains, four sculpture plinths, and a variety of other small fixtures.
 It measures 4 inches (12cm) high, 9 inches (24cm) wide, and 7 inches (20cm) deep when completed.

 Despite being in the landmark series, it’s one of the easier and more affordable Lego Architecture building sets you can buy.
-It even includes a couple of adorable miniature double-decker busses!
+It even includes a couple of adorable miniature double-decker buses!

 13. Burj Khalifa